-Digital skills may seem like a broad and hard-to-define set of skills, but at BSD, we believe that being able to create with digital skills is the ultimate goal.
+Digital skills may seem like a broad and hard-to-define set of skills, but at BSD, we believe in empowering students to create and innovate with digital skills as the ultimate goal.

 Digital skills can also be broken down into a linear set of sub-skills like content creation, data visualization, programming/coding, engineering, etc.

 We teach these skills at BSD but do so in an indirect way that focuses more on the outcome of a project rather than focusing on skill practice.

 For example, if the goal were to teach HTML, a traditional approach would be to study HTML syntax to learn all the elements.
 We build a simple web page with HTML as a project at BSD.
 The completion of the project and overall effort are more important than the individual skills gained, such as what the <button> tag in HTML does.